-Research plays a central role in my teaching, as students improve their analytical skills and master the tools of data analysis through hands-on experience in my courses.
-I have served as instructor of record for undergraduate courses in political methodology and graduate statistics labs, where my work was recognized by the UNC Political Science Department’s Earle Wallace Award for Graduate Student Teaching.
-I have also served as a teaching assistant for courses in international relations and American politics at UNC, in addition to the ICPSR Summer Program, where I was a teaching assistant for a course on Bayesian modeling in the social sciences.
-These experiences have prepared me to offer courses in international relations, political violence, and methodology at the undergraduate and graduate levels.
+Research plays a central role in my teaching as students improve their analytical skills and master the tools of data analysis through hands-on experience.
+I have taught undergraduate courses on political violence and statistical methodology.
+While at UNC, I taught the graduate statistics lab for Advanced Topics in Political Data Science, where my work was recognized by the Political Science Department’s Earle Wallace Award for Graduate Student Teaching.
+I also served as a teaching assistant for courses in international relations and American politics at UNC, in addition to the ICPSR Summer Program where I was a teaching assistant for a course on Bayesian modeling in the social sciences.
+You can view my teaching portfolio here.

 Washington University in St. Louis

 - Pol Sci 3090: The Scientific Study of Civil War (Spring 2020)